skirmer/chicago-location-investigator/README.md

 * The second is LLM-as-a-judge evals, using DeepEval.
 There is one eval that tests correct tool calling, and one that checks for accuracy in the response to a test case.

 ## Notes
-The agent does occasionally make mistakes, such as mis-counting the number of violations listed, because LLMs are not by nature equipped for arithmetic.
-For a production-ready project a separate tool to assist in counting and analysis of the violations would be constructed, to prevent the LLM from attempting to do such calculations itself.
+The agent does occasionally make mistakes, such as mis-counting the number of records listed, because LLMs are not by nature equipped for arithmetic.
+For a production-ready project a separate tool to assist in counting and analysis of the records would be constructed, to prevent the LLM from attempting to do such calculations itself.

 In addition, the API that this agent is using could offer a very wide variety of additional filtering options, but for a small demo such as this I've limited to street address and date.